Directed and multi-directed animals on the king's lattice: Introduction

+This paper introduces a new lattice, defined as the square lattice with added diagonal (next nearest neighbor) bonds and the orientations \smash{$\{\arrow{-1,0}, \arrow{-1,1}, \arrow{0,1}, \arrow{1,1}, \arrow{1,0}\}$} (Figure~\ref{fig:lattices}, right).
+We call this lattice the \emph{king's lattice} as it recalls the king's moves in chess.
+The directed animals in the king's lattice are a superclass of the directed animals in Bousquet-Mélou and Conway's lattice~$\mathcal L_3$, which has orientations \smash{$\{\arrow{-1,1}, \arrow{0,1}, \arrow{1,1}\}$} \cite{bousquet-conway}.
+Our goal is to study both directed and multi-directed animals in this lattice.

-Several techniques have been used to enumerate directed animals on the various lattices.
+Several techniques have been used to enumerate directed animals.
 Among them are direct bijections with other combinatorial objects \cite{gouyou}, comparison with gas models \cite{dhar,bousquet,marckert,albenque} and the use of Viennot's theory of heaps of pieces \cite{viennot,betrema,denise,rechnitzer,viennot-multi}.
-In this paper, we use the last method and define heaps of polymers, which we show to be in bijection with directed animals on the lattice~$\mathcal N$.
+Here, we use the last method: we describe a bijection between directed animals in the king's lattice and heaps of segments (the latter are defined in \cite{bousquet-segments}).
+We then use this bijection to get enumerative results.

+A remarkable feature of all solved lattices is that they seem to belong to the same universality class: the number of directed animals of area~$n$ is asymptotic to $\mu^nn^{-1/2}$, where $\mu$ is a lattice-dependant constant.
+The average width and height of the directed animals behave similarly in all solved lattices.
+Our results show that the king's lattice also belongs to this universality class.

-The paper is organised as follows.
-In Section~\ref{sec:heaps}, we define heaps of polymers and show their links with directed and multi-directed animals on the lattice~$\mathcal N$.
-In Section~\ref{sec:directed}, we use these objects to enumerate directed animals and derive asymptotic results.
-Finally, in Section~\ref{sec:multi}, we enumerate multi-directed animals; we also give asymptotic enumeration and show that the generating function of multi-directed animals is not D-finite.
+The paper is organized as follows.
+In Section~\ref{sec:heaps}, we define heaps of segments and show their links with directed and multi-directed animals in the king's lattice.
+In Section~\ref{sec:directed}, we use these objects to enumerate directed animals and derive some asymptotic results which prove that the king's lattice belongs to the same universality class as the square and triangular lattice.
+In Section~\ref{sec:multi}, we enumerate multi-directed animals and show that the generating function of multi-directed animals is not D-finite.
+Finally, in Section~\ref{sec:random}, we discuss efficient random sampling algorithms for our animals.